Raconteur37/Raconteur37/README.md

 - 🎮 My favorite video games are Destiny 2 and The Walking Dead by Telltale games.
 - 👨‍🏫 I also tutor kids in python and keep all of my lessons as well as their projects here!
 - ❌ I know to never to use global variables or abuse static methods unless it's the only option, don't worry.
-I am well established in SQL for data base managment as well as Python and Java.
+- ✔️ Lastly, I am well established in SQL for data base managment as well as Python and Java.
 For java, I like OOP since to me, it's the most efficient.
 Thanks for checking me out!